 Community Legal Services [PDF, 253KB]

 The requirement to hold a practising certificate applies to corporate and government lawyers in New South Wales and Victoria, subject to certain exceptions.
-Transitional arrangements apply to government lawyers in both states and to corporate lawyers in NSW.
 Find out more about practising certificate requirements for corporate and government lawyers.

 Corporate lawyers [PDF, 236KB]

 Legal practitioners and law practices can also:

 contact their local legal professional association or check their websites for information resources and Continuing Professional Development (CPD) session details; and